Home-Start - support for families

 By offering their time and friendship, volunteers enable families to develop new relationships, ideas and skills.
 Listening to parents, playing with the children, helping with practical chores in the home, accompanying families to appointments, being beside the parent when confronting new activities or community groups, are all ways in which volunteers may offer support, usually once a week for 2 to 3 hours.

 All volunteers are trained and carefully matched to each family they help.
-They all have criminal records check to ensure your family’s safety.
+They all have a criminal records check to ensure your family’s safety.

 The service is free and confidential.

-Families are referred for help from: Health visitors, schools, housing & welfare groups, children & family centres and Social Services.
+Families are referred for help from: health visitors, schools, housing & welfare groups, children & family centres and social services.